donos-community/kind-sir/README.md

 drwxr-xr-x   8 nsa  staff   272 17 апр 15:54 target
 ```

-There is also only two things to specify:
+There are also only two things to specify:
 1. Upvotes threshold after which request should be accepted
 2. Is Veto enabled.
-If true request will never be accepted if there is
+True value means request will never be accepted if there is
 at least one downvote.

 Example: